-The place where cancer originates is called the primary site.
-Bladder cancer can spread from the primary site to other parts of the body.
+The place where cancer starts is called the primary site.
+Bladder cancer can spread from the primary site to other parts of your body.
 Cancer that has spread is called metastatic cancer.
-When a cancer spreads, it is said to have metastasized.
+When a cancer spreads, it’s said to have metastasized.

 The TNM system for bladder cancer

 The TNM system is a standard system for describing the extent of a cancer's growth.
 Here's what the letters stand for in the TNM system:

 T describes how deeply a tumor has invaded the bladder and nearby tissues.